topfreegames/codeowners-verifier/README.md

 Verify must receive a path as argument.
 It then checks if the given path is covered by any of the existing entries.

+:warning: This runs against the relative path of the git repository

 Example:

 ```bash